Understanding React Hooks: JavaScript Fundamentals

 The effect has an empty dependency list, so it will only run after the first render.

-closure has access to the wasSent
+The onVisibilityChange closure has access to the wasSent variable and is

 created when the effect is run.
-So here, wasSent
+So here, wasSent is always false.

-React.useEffect(() => {// ...}, [wasSent]);
+typescriptReact.useEffect(() => {// ...}, [wasSent]);

-But this is not an ideal solution in this case. wasSent
+But this is not an ideal solution in this case. wasSent is neither displayed

 nor used to display content, we may prefer a reference:

-function Card() {const wasSentRef = React.useRef(false);const cardRef = React.useRef<HTMLDivElement>(null);const options = {threshold: 0.9,};React.useEffect(() => {if (!cardRef.current) return;const onVisibilityChange = (entries) => {if (!entries[0].isIntersecting) return;if (wasSentRef.current) return;wasSentRef.current = true;console.log(`Card ${id} is visible`);};// The IntersectionObserver is a browser API that triggers a callback// when elements become visible in the viewport.const observer = new IntersectionObserver(onVisibilityChange, options);observer.observe(cardRef.current);return () => observer.disconnect();}, []);return <div ref={cardRef}>Card</div>;}
+typescriptfunction Card() {const wasSentRef = React.useRef(false);const cardRef = React.useRef<HTMLDivElement>(null);const options = {threshold: 0.9,};React.useEffect(() => {if (!cardRef.current) return;const onVisibilityChange = (entries) => {if (!entries[0].isIntersecting) return;if (wasSentRef.current) return;wasSentRef.current = true;console.log(`Card ${id} is visible`);};// The IntersectionObserver is a browser API that triggers a callback// when elements become visible in the viewport.const observer = new IntersectionObserver(onVisibilityChange, options);observer.observe(cardRef.current);return () => observer.disconnect();}, []);return <div ref={cardRef}>Card</div>;}

 I will briefly sum up the difference between these paradigms (it is a simplified explanation):